lilyhoratio/mastermind/README.md

 }, []);
 ```

-Because I wanted the ability to reset the random integer in other components based on user interactions (<GameStats /> which has a "generate new code" button), I wended up abstracting away the logic of the API call through a custom hook.
-Thanks to these two articles: https://blog.siliconjungles.io/how-to-use-react-hooks-to-abstract-api-calls & https://blog.bitsrc.io/simple-code-reuse-with-react-hooks-432f390696bf.
+Because I wanted the ability to reset the random integer in other components based on user interactions in other components, I ended up abstracting away the logic of the API call through a custom hook.
+Thanks to these two articles for guides on how to do so: https://blog.siliconjungles.io/how-to-use-react-hooks-to-abstract-api-calls & https://blog.bitsrc.io/simple-code-reuse-with-react-hooks-432f390696bf.

 ```js
 // In hooks.js